SimonScholz/simonscholz.github.io/content/tutorials/commercetools-api-java-sdk-kotlin/index.md

 ## Custom fields and custom objects

 Custom fields are great to adjust additional data to existing domain objects, like orders, customers and others.
-For a customer you might want to have a custom customer loyalty card number attached to the customer domain object of commercetools.
+For a customer you might want to have a custom customer_status attached to the customer domain object of commercetools.

 ### Add custom fields using Terraform